Skip to content

 slicing a pumpkin in half

-Using a large enough scrape out all the pumpkin seeds and fibrous strings in the center of each half.
+Clean: I use a large spoon to scrape out all the seeds and fibrous strings from the center of each half.
+I make sure the inside is clean so it roasts evenly.

 scraping the seeds out

-Place the pumpkin cut side on a sheet tray lined with parchment paper.
+Prepare for roasting: I place the pumpkin halves cut side down on a sheet tray lined with parchment paper.

 adding pumpkins to a sheet tray

-Bake the pumpkin at 400° for 1 hour or until it becomes very soft when gently squeezing it.
+Bake: I bake the pumpkin at 400 degrees for about 1 hour, until it becomes very soft when I gently squeeze it.

 baking pumpkins